 About Me

-I am a postdoctoral fellow in the Department of Mathematics at Colorado State University.
-I am working in mathematical analysis, with research at the intersection of analysis, probability, and signal processing.
+I am a Rocky Mountain Postdoctoral Fellow in the Department of Mathematics at Colorado State University.
+I am working on mathematical analysis, with research at the intersection of analysis, probability, and data science.
 I frequently use probabilistic tools to investigate signal reconstruction and complex systems, with applications in renewable energy, atmospheric turbulence, and climate science.
 I earned my Ph.D. in Mathematics from Clemson University.
 My postdoc mentors are Dr. Clayton Shonkwiler and Dr. Emily King.
 My PhD mentor is Dr. Martin Schmoll.

 Selected Publications